-TFR: In terms of what your report found, and the concerns that you raise here in terms of tax dollars and the private nature of charter schools within the public school environment ... how would you describe the accountability that is in Florida law as it relates to charter school operators that have to operate these schools under a publicly elected school boards?
+TFR: In terms of what your report found, and the concerns that you raise here in terms of tax dollars and the private nature of charter schools within the public school environment, ... how would you describe the accountability that is in Florida law, as it relates to charter school operators that have to operate these schools under publicly elected school boards?

-For example, if someone wants to bring a charter school to a district they make an application to the district.
-There's very little criteria out there that a school district can deny an application, but if if the school district does deny the application, the charter can then appeal to the state charter school appeal commission.
+For example, if someone wants to bring a charter school to a district, they make an application to the district.
+There's very little criteria out there that a school district can [use to] deny an application, but if the school district does deny the application, the charter can then appeal to the state Charter School Appeal Commission.
 Those applications are routinely granted.

-Wilcox: That's where we found the lionshare of the problems with the charter school industry is with the for profit charter schools.
-At worst the for profit charter school looks like a taxpayer scam that's more like corporate welfare than it is public education.
+Wilcox: We found the Lion's share of the problems with the charter school industry are with the for-profit charter schools.
+At worst, the for-profit charter school looks like a taxpayer scam that's more like corporate welfare than it is public education.

-What routinely happens, is that especially among the two big charter school companies in Florida, Charter Schools USA and Academica.
-Those companies, the charter school originally gets set up with a nonprofit board but that board then contracts with one of these big charter school for-profit charter school companies. to manage the school.
-That charter school company is then paid a fee for managing those schools typically.
+Especially among the two big charter school companies in Florida — Charter Schools USA and Academica.
+What routinely happens ... with those companies, the charter school originally gets set up with a nonprofit board but that board then contracts with one of these big charter school for-profit charter school companies. to manage the school.
+That charter school company is then paid a fee for managing those schools, typically.

-TFR: What is that business relationship in Jefferson County that is on display.
-Ben is talking about how it can work.
+TFR: What is that business relationship in Jefferson County? ...
 How does it work on the ground in the panhandle?

-Jessica Bakeman: So, in Jefferson County it's a little bit different given that you know it is the only public school system that has been taken over by charter schools.
-You know the buildings that they're using are school districts buildings that you know it's not as if they're renting from some private landlord in Jefferson County.
+Jessica Bakeman: So, in Jefferson County, it's a little bit different, given that it is the only public school system that has been taken over by charter schools.
+The buildings that they're using are school district buildings.
+It's not as if they're renting from some private landlord in Jefferson County.

 So essentially you have people who are running a for-profit company and then they also founded these charter school networks that then pay the for-profit company to help with administrative tasks in the schools.

 People at the charter school network say that Academica is something of a third-party vendor.
 They don't have much power.
-You know they're just you know a vendor like any school would use a vendor but the people who founded Academica or were a part of founding those networks.
+They're just a vendor like any school would use a vendor.
+But the people who founded Academica were a part of founding those networks.

-In researching for my documentary I received hundreds of pages of internal e-mails that were exchanged between the principal and other administrators at Somerset Jefferson.
-And you know people who work for the Academica company and it's very clear that people who work for Academica are closely involved in the day-to-day operations of the schools.
+In researching for my documentary, I received hundreds of pages of internal e-mails that were exchanged between the principal and other administrators at Somerset Jefferson and people who work for the Academica company, and it's very clear that people who work for Academica are closely involved in the day-to-day operations of the schools.